Last updated November 2022

 Running brushes or using compressed air also risks breaking seals in the duct system, which can be especially problematic in the return-air portion.
 Most forced-air systems are designed as closed loops, and leaks in the return-air circuit allow unfiltered air to be sucked from basements or attics, bringing with it dust and moisture.

 Not every home contains sheet-metal ductwork.
-Flexible coil-style ducts—the kind that looks like a Slinky toy—are more vulnerable to being punctured.
+Flexible coil-style ducts—the kind that looks like a Slinky—are more vulnerable to being punctured.

-Ductwork fabricated from fiberglass-insulated material—which is less expensive than metal ductwork—has become more common in new homes.
+Ductwork fabricated from fiberglass-insulated material—less expensive than metal ductwork—has become more common in new homes.
 These ducts have fiberglass insulation on their interior surfaces.
 The fiberglass surface is sealed, but if a duct-cleaning company is not careful, the cleaning can damage the insulation, loosening fibers that can become airborne.

 Problems That Warrant a Cleaning

 In general, consider duct cleaning only in response to specific identifiable problems.
-For example, the EPA suggests having air ducts cleaned only if there is visible evidence of:
+The EPA suggests doing it only if there is visible evidence of: